nidhi07arvind/Group-2_Twitter/README.md

 ## CMPE273 [Fall'19]

+## Abstract
+Twitter is a microblogging, social-networking service on which users post and interact with messages called 'tweets'.
+Designed and developed a modular, distributed protoytpe of Twitter application as part of CMPE-273 final project.

 ### Team Members
 #### 1. Naga Abhilash Reddy Julakanti - 013816127
 #### 2. Nidhi Tattur Aravinda Kumar - 013845494